-BPS # CIS-or : Bottleneck identification (continued) Detailed Scope: description of the Architecture practice Design Load qualification Operation Content: List the application's incoming and outgoing flows.
-Prepare an exhaustive map of the application: prepare a detailed description of flows and flow processing contrast divide flows into description of flows and flow processing centres; divide flows into categories vital vs. non-vital, incoming vs. outgoing, long vs. fast processing.
-Define possible upstream bottlenecks, and any actions to be taken to diagness draps in guality of convice while the application is running. diagnose drops in quality of service while the application is running.
+BPS # CIS-04 : Bottleneck identification (continued) Detailed Scope: description of the Architecture practice Design Load gualification Load qualificationOperation Content: List the application's incoming and outgoing flows.
+Prepare an exhaustive map of the application: prepare a detailed description of flows and flow processing centres; divide flows into categories vital vs. non-vital, incoming vs. outgoing, long vs. fast processing.
+Define possible upstream bottlenecks, and any actions to be taken to diagnose drops in quality of service while the application is running.
 Means/resources: Business Sponsor: Statement of requirements to clearly identify the amount of information entering the system either synchronously or asynchronously.
 Business Sponsor / IT team: Specify the volumes and frequency of data entering and leaving the system.
 Technical Architect: Define the technical architecture, map the flows between modules, and define the system processing capacity.
 Set up a synchronous or asynchronous call system between modules for processing information.
 Define specific supervision indicators for data flows and for the processing capacity of the various processors.
 Be able to accept an extensive workload, mainly during the design phase (to detect all possible flows and to define the flow control mechanisms) and when qualifying system performance.
 Be present during the development phase to make sure the development team is correctly implementing the specifications.
 Development Team: Comply with the technical recommendations in the Architecture Document (comply with the specified flows, optimize processing time for complex calculations).
 Set up a buffer zone and a flow regulator.
 Perform load tests.
 Integration Team: Comply with the technical recommendations in the Architecture Document (configuration of buffer zones, compliance with the size of input and output connection pools).
 Optimize the number of system threads.
 Operator: Monitor the application and if necessary perform manual interventions to change flow regulator settings.
 Capacity Planning Manager: Increase the platform's processing capacity.
 Check: During the technical certification phase: Simulate a heavy incoming flow workload and check that the information is processed correctly at each node in the linkage chain (set up probes or technical counters).
 Check that the flow control regulators are working correctly.

 6.5.
-BPS # CIS-05 - Defensive programming
+BPS # CIS-05 - DEFENSIVE PROGRAMMING